-Sanilac County owns and operates one (1) park in Lexington Township.
-Lexington Park is located three (3) miles north of the Village on M-25.
-Located at 3885 Lakeshore Road, the Park offers a variety of amenities, including: restrooms and showers, a pavilion for day use, a lake and beach, recreation field, playgrounds and horse shoes, and seasonal RV/tent campsites with electric hook-up.
-There are also several privately owned parks within the Township, including Blue Water Campgrounds, Camp Playfair (Girl Scouts), Camp Stapleton, and Y.M.C.A.'s Camp Cavell.
+Sanilac County owns and operates one park in Lexington Township.
+Lexington Park is located three miles north of the Village on M-25.
+Located at 3885 Lakeshore Road, the Park offers a variety of amenities, including: restrooms and showers, a pavilion for day use, a lake and beach, recreation field, playgrounds and horseshoes, and seasonal RV/tent campsites with electric hook-up.
+There are also several privately owned parks within the Township, including Blue Water Campground, Camp Playfair (Girl Scouts), Camp Stapleton, and Y.M.C.A.'s Camp Cavell.

-Two (2) State-owned and operated parks are located in close vicinity to Lexington Township: The Sanilac Petroglyphs Historic State Park located in Ubly, Michigan (Sanilac County) and Lakeport State Park located in Lakeport, Michigan (St. Clair County).
-Additional recreational opportunities within and near Lexington Township include the Black River (fishing and kayaking), the bike bath adjacent to M-90 between the Village of Lexington and Croswell, and the Lexington State Harbor in the Village (boat launch to Lake Huron).
-The Township is also home to one (1) golf course, Lakeview Hills Golf Resort.
+Two State-owned and operated parks are located in close vicinity to Lexington Township: The Sanilac Petroglyphs Historic State Park located in Ubly, Michigan (Sanilac County) and Lakeport State Park located in Lakeport, Michigan.
+Additional recreational opportunities within and near Lexington Township include the Black River for fishing and kayaking, the bike bath adjacent to M-90 between the Village of Lexington and Croswell, and the Lexington State Harbor in the Village, which includes a boat launch to Lake Huron.
+The Township is also home to one golf course: Lakeview Hills Golf Resort.